 Course of the exam

-The written tests are on paper, only black pens (ballpoint or ink) are allowed to compose (no pencils or fluorescent pens).
+The written tests are on paper, only black pens (ballpoint or ink) are allowed to compose (no pencils).
 During the test, it is forbidden for candidates to communicate with each other or with the outside world and to exchange material (pens, rulers, etc.).

 Any attempt at fraud will be penalised.

-The candidate must present an official identity document valid on the day of the examination (photocopies will not be accepted).
+The candidate must present an official identity document valid and his convocation on the day of the examination (photocopies will not be accepted).

 The individual oral test will take place in the same week as the group (written) test.
-The dates on the AFBE website and on the registration form correspond to the collective tests.
+The dates on the AFBE website and on the registration form correspond to the written tests.

 You will receive your official invitation by e-mail at least two weeks before the start date of the collective tests.